maxgee/eventLogger/README.md

 Event Logger

-Takes a JSON array of event Logs and displays it in a easy to read dashboard.
+Takes a JSON array of event logs and displays it in a easy to read dashboard.